-Hand and upper extremity
+Hand and upper extremity treatment and conditions

 Our hands serve many purposes.
 Hands help us eat, dress, write, earn a living, create art, and do many other activities.
 To do these activities, our hands require sensation and movement, such as joint motion, tendon gliding, and muscle contraction.
 When a problem takes place in the hand, care must be given to all the different types of tissues that make function of the hand possible.

 In 2006, approximately 7.5 million people went to the doctor's office for a shoulder problem, including shoulder and upper arm sprains and strains.
 More than 4.1 million of these visits were for rotator cuff problems.
 Most problems in the shoulder involve the muscles, ligaments, and tendons, rather than the bones.
 Athletes are especially susceptible to shoulder problems.
 In athletes, shoulder problems can develop slowly through repetitive, intensive training routines.
 Some people will have a tendency to ignore the pain and "play through" a shoulder injury, which only aggravates the condition, and may possibly cause more problems.
 People also may underestimate the extent of their injury because steady pain, weakness in the arm, or limitation of joint motion will become almost second nature to them.

 What are the most prevalent hand and upper extremity conditions?